jamesmcginnis/dolphin-diabetes-card/README.md

 ## ✨ Features

-- **Animated ring gauge** — fills and colours dynamically based on your low/high thresholds
+- **Dual breathing rings** — glucose level ring on the left, trend direction ring on the right, both with a gentle animated glow that pulses in the current status colour
-- **Colour-coded readings** — green in range · red low · amber high, applied to the ring, number, trend arrow, and status pill
+- **Colour-coded readings** — green in range · red when low · amber when high, applied to both rings, the glucose number, and the trend label
-- **Dynamic trend arrows** — smooth CSS rotation supporting Dexcom, Nightscout, and plain-text trend states
+- **Sensor unavailable state** — everything fades to grey when the sensor is offline or unavailable
+- **Sensor life countdown** — optional pill between the rings showing days remaining on your current sensor, turns red on the last day
+- **Trend ring** — fill level and label reflect direction (Rising Fast → Steady → Falling Fast) without cluttering the card with arrows
+- **Tap for details** — single tap opens an elegant popup with a large reading, trend ring, time range selector (1h–24h), history graph, and live sensor attributes
+- **Long press for more info** — opens the native Home Assistant entity detail screen
-- **Historical graph** — fetches real data from the HA history API with threshold guide lines and gradient fill
+- **Historical graph** — colour-coded line segments, threshold guide lines, and gradient fill fetched directly from the HA history API
-- **Stale reading warning** — timestamp turns amber when data is older than 15 minutes
+- **Stale reading warning** — timestamp in the header turns amber when data is older than 15 minutes
-- **Full visual editor** — no YAML required, configure everything from the UI
+- **Full visual editor** — every option configurable from the UI, no YAML required

 ---